Your Guide to Planning, Planting, and Growing Dahlias

 Choose a sunny spot.
 Dahlias bloom best in full sun.

-To give your dahlias the best possible start, prepare the soil by adding compost or rotted manure, and an all purpose (5-5-5) granular fertilizer.
+To give your dahlias the best possible start, enrich the soil with compost or rotted manure, and an all purpose (5-5-5) granular fertilizer.

 Position the tubers in the hole so the stem, where the tubers are joined, is upright.

-Sprouts will develop where the tubers join the stem.
-This junction should be no more than an inch below the soil surface.
+Sprouts will develop just above where the tubers join the stem.
+This junction should be planted no more than 1-2" below the soil surface.

 Once your dahlias are 8-10" tall, begin fertilizing them with an all-purpose liquid fertilizer every 3 to 4 weeks.

-Pinching dahlias when they are about 10" tall will give you bushier plants with more flowers.
+Pinching dahlias when they are about 10" tall will give you a bushier plant with more flowers.
 See how to do it HERE.

-When the first flower buds appear, cutting back a couple of the tallest stems will help the plant fill out and produce more flowers.
+When the first flower buds appear, reduce 2 or 3 of the tallest stems to half their height.
+This will encourage the plant to produce longer stems.

-If you are using stakes, plan on at least one sturdy, 6-foot-tall stake per plant.
+If you are using stakes, you will need at least one sturdy, 5- or 6-foot stake per plant.
+Insert the stakes at planting time to avoid damaging the plant or tubers later in the season.
 Drive the stake into the ground 8 to 10" deep.
 As the stems grow, tie them to the stake every foot or two.
-Inserting the stakes at planting time means you won't damage the plant or tubers later in the season.

-Another method is to surround each plant with a tomato cage or a custom cage made of reinforcing wire.
-This is a quick and easy solution and the cages can be used year after year.
-Put them in place shortly after planting.
+Another option is to surround each plant with a tomato cage or a custom cage made of reinforcing wire.
+These cages can be used year after year.
+Be sure to put them in place shortly after planting.

 Flower farmers often use a corral method to support rows of dahlias.
 Insert stakes every 3 to 4 feet down both sides of the row.
-Wrap twine from one stake to another so the plants are contained within the corral.
+Wrap twine from one stake to another, starting at a height of about 12", so the plants are contained within the corral.
 As the plants grow, you may need to add a second or even third row of twine.
-For double rows of plants, adding a center stake makes it possible to provide even more support.
+For beds that contain a double rows of plants, adding a center stake will provide even more support.
+(See image above)

 Many gardeners treat dahlias as annuals.
-When the season is over, simply dig up the plant and the tubers and add them to your compost pile.
+When the season is over, you can simply dig up the tubers and add them to your compost pile.
 If you want to save your dahlia tubers for the next growing season, here’s how to do it:

-• Make sure each plant is labeled so you know which tubers are which, because they all look alike.
+• Make sure each plant is labeled so you know which tubers are which.
+Once you dig them up, they all look alike.
 After the first frost, cut off the stems to within 4” of the ground.
-Wait about a week before digging to give the tubers time to develop next year's sprouts, also called "eyes".
+If possible, wait about a week before digging.
+This gives the tubers time to start entering dormancy.

-• Begin digging carefully, 10-12" away from the stem.
+• Start digging carefully, 10-12" out from the stem.
 Gently lift the tubers from the ground, using caution as they are fragile.
 If weather permits, allow the entire clump to air dry for a few days (protected from rain and frost).
 This will encourage the tubers to toughen their skin for winter storage.

-• Dahlia tubers are usually divided before they're replanted in the spring.
-You can divide them in the fall, or store the clumps and divide them in the spring.
+• Most gardeners divide their dahlia clumps before replanting them.
+You can do this in the fall, or store the clumps and divide them in the spring.
 Both techniques work equally well.
 It really depends on your time and storage space.